Athens school board votes to affirm director's placement on leave after federal indictment

 During the investigation, "we have complied with everything that has been asked of us and we're continuing to do that," board president Russell Johnson said after the meeting.
 He had no further comment on the case.

 All six defendants are charged with conspiring to commit mail and wire fraud.
-Trey Holladay, Carter and Corkren are charged with aggravated identity theft for allegedly obtaining confidential student information to assist in the scheme.
+Trey Holladay, Carter and Corkren are charged with aggravated identity theft for allegedly obtaining confidential student information from private school students to assist in the scheme.

 — marian.accardi@decaturdaily.com or 256-340-2438.
 Twitter @DD_MAccardi.